rajputs37/react-solid-signals/README.md

   );
 }
 ```
 The component `SomeHeavyComponent` is going to get re-rendered whenenver the `count` is changed.
 This is a big problem, that we solve on a daily basis when we consider performance as our key metric.
 Careful state management with many clever tricks will solve many such performance problems.
 But the question is what if we can avoid this problem altogether.
+What if we can avoid this problem without using a different JS framework like <a href="https://www.solidjs.com/">Solid JS</a> and still uisng the rich ecosystem of React JS.

 Try it on codesanbox https://codesandbox.io/s/compassionate-water-jkzfib?file=/src/App.tsx